js-fitz/SCF-analysis/SCF-racial-wealth-gap/README.md

 #### Source details: https://www.federalreserve.gov/econres/scfindex.htm

-Code adapted from Dan Valanzuela in `scf_collector.py`.
+SCF data collection code adapted from Dan Valanzuela (in `scf_collector.py`).
 Racial wealth gap analysis & plotting in `wealth_stats_overtime.py`.
 Use `Examples.py` to replicate these results and for conducting further analysis.

 Vehicle values are subtracted from household net wealth to reduce skew from consumer durables in cross-demographic analyses.
 For racial wealth gap analysis, all five implicates for each housold are weighted with a factor of 1/5.